netz98/n98-magerun/readme.rst

    wget https://files.magerun.net/n98-magerun.phar

-or if you have problems with SSL certificate:
+or if you prefer to use Curl:

 .. code-block:: sh